truemiller/nft-contract-with-minting/README.md

 - Based on the ERC721 standard.
 - Extends OpenZeppelin ERC721 contract.
 - Uses Hardhat for testing and deployment.
+- Works on any EVM chain, just setup Hardhat config appropriately.

 ## Making Changes